 SPIRITS unlike PINT allows two way interaction between Internet and PSTN.
-See also [145].
+See also [196].

-Telephony Routing over IP (TRIP)[144]
+Telephony Routing over IP (TRIP)

-Finding a route from the Internet to a gateway nearest to where the call should be terminated
+Telephony Routing over IP (TRIP) [194] Finding a route from the Internet to a gateway nearest to where the call should be terminated